 Medium or Technique

-Etching, aquatint, and fine scratches; posthumous trial proof
+Etching, aquatint, and fine scratches, on off-white china paper; posthumous trial proof

 Not On View

 Posthumous trial proof before letters, printed by Francois Liénard, for “L’Art”, 1877 (H. II).
 With additional scratches.

 This plate and three others (H. 266 [a], 268 [c], and 269 [d]) became separated from the other “Disparates” and were never published in the early posthumous printing or the Academia printing of 1864 with the title “Los Proverbios”.
 They were instead published for the first time, with some trial proofs in various inks and papers, by the printer Francois Liénard, in the French magazine “L’Art” in 1877.
 The plates were never numbered or lettered, but titles were invented for the “L’Art” printing.